 My old PC had gotten balky, and I had been having uneasy twinges about it for some time.
 I kept promising myself that after I’d finished my current book, I’d consider buying something else.
 I did that for three books.
 I feel like I spend my life buying new business supplies.
 Something always seems to not be working properly!
 A couple of months ago I had to buy a new printer and photocopy machine and now my PC has started acting up!
 It’s never-ending for me!!

-The decision was yanked from my hands when my computer decided to stop recognizing my keyboard.
+Anyway, as for me, and my office equipment, the decision was yanked from my hands when my computer decided to stop recognizing my keyboard.
 Of course, at first I thought it was the keyboard, and I bought another one.
+Sites like Mech Keybs are good for finding the perfect one.
 I use the ergonomic Logitech, and I love it, so I had to order that.
 In the meantime, I got out my laptop and set it up in another location, so I could answer email and so on.

 But when the new keyboard came, the old computer wouldn’t speak to that one, either.
 When your machines won’t recognize each other, it’s a scary feeling.
 There they are, cheek by jowl, refusing to give each other a nod.